Automobiles Alpine

-Jean Rédélé, the founder of Alpine, was originally a Dieppe garage proprietor who began to achieve success in motorsport with one of the few French cars that were produced just after the Second World War, the Renault 4CV.
-The company has been closely related to Renault through its history, and was bought by it in 1973.
+Jean Rédélé, the founder of Alpine, was originally a Dieppe garage proprietor who began to achieve success in motorsport with the Renault 4CV, one of the few French cars produced after the Second World War.
+The company has been closely associated to Renault throughout its history, and was bought by it in 1973.

-The Alpine competition department merged into Renault Sport in 1976 and the production of Alpine-badged models ceased in 1995.
+The Alpine competition department merged into Renault Sport in 1976.
+Renault phased out the Alpine brand in 1995, but relaunched it with the 2017 introduction of the new Alpine A110.
+Renault later merged Renault Sport again into Alpine in January 2021, forming an Alpine business unit.

-The Alpine brand was relaunched with the 2017 introduction of the new Alpine A110.
-In January 2021, as part of a company revamp, Renault announced that Renault Sport was again merged into Alpine to form an Alpine business unit.
+Alpine became an electric vehicle brand with the 2024 introduction of the new Alpine A290.
+As part of its global expansion, Alpine in 2023 announced plans to enter the North American market in 2027 with a mid-size electric crossover and a large electric SUV.

 History

 Early days

-Using Renault 4CVs, Rédélé gained class wins in a number of major events, including the Mille Miglia and Coupe des Alpes.
-As his experience with the little 4CV built up, he incorporated many modifications, including for example, special five-speed gearboxes replacing the original three-speed unit.
-To provide a lighter car he built a number of special versions with lightweight aluminium bodies: he drove in these at Le Mans and Sebring with some success in the early 1950s.
+Using Renault 4CVs, Jean Rédélé gained class wins in a number of major events, including the Mille Miglia and Coupe des Alpes.
+As his experience with the 4CV grew, he incorporated many modifications, including special five-speed gearboxes replacing the original three-speed unit.
+To provide a lighter car, he built a number of special versions with lightweight aluminium bodies, driving them at Le Mans and Sebring with some success in the early 1950s.

-Encouraged by the development of these cars and consequent customer demand, he created the Alpine brand in 1954.
+Encouraged by the development of these cars and subsequent customer demand, he created the Alpine brand in 1954.
 It was named "Alpine" after his Coupe des Alpes successes.
-He did not realise that in England the previous year, Sunbeam had introduced a sports coupe derived from the Sunbeam Talbot and called the "Sunbeam Alpine".
-This naming issue was to cause problems for Alpine throughout its history.
+He did not realise that in England the previous year, Sunbeam had introduced a sports coupe derived from the Sunbeam Talbot, named the "Sunbeam Alpine".
+This naming issue caused problems for Alpine throughout its history.

-In 1955, he worked with the carrosserie Chappe et Gessalin to be amongst the pioneers of auto glassfibre construction and produced a small coupe, based on 4CV mechanicals, called the Alpine A106.
-It used the platform chassis of the original Renault 4CV.
+In 1955, Rédélé worked with the carrosserie Chappe et Gessalin.
+They were amongst the pioneers of auto glassfibre construction and produced a small coupe, based on 4CV mechanicals, called the Alpine A106.
 The A106 achieved a number of successes through the 1950s and was joined by a low and stylish cabriolet.
-Styling for this car was contracted to the Italian designer Giovanni Michelotti.
+Styling for the car was contracted to the Italian designer Giovanni Michelotti.
 Under the glassfibre body was a very stiff chassis based on a central tubular backbone which was to be the hallmark of all Alpines.

 Alpine then took the Michelotti cabriolet design and developed a 2+2 closed coupe (or 'berlinette') body for it: this became the Alpine A108, now featuring the Dauphine Gordini 845 cc engine, which on later models was bored out to give a capacity of 904 cc or (subsequently) 998 cc.
 The A108 was built between 1958 and 1963.